nkb-tech/dataset-collection/README.md

 # dataset-collection
-Framework to collect dataset in COCO format for images/videos using pretrained neural networks
+Framework to collect dataset in COCO format for images/videos using pretrained neural networks.

 # Datasets Description